 Eventually Kahn's power returns.
 During the events of Armageddon, he storms his palace, now occupied by Mileena using her sister's guise, and bursts into his throne room.
 Though she initially tried to hold her ground, upon seeing the restored Emperor, she quickly swears fealty to him.
 He joins in the cataclysmic battle that envelops the Pyramid of Argus, and it would appear that he achieved victory.
 As he defeats Raiden, the last obstacle in his way, the Thunder God sends a message through the ether to his former self, warning of Shao Kahn's eventual victory and ascent to godhood in the hopes that it might be prevented.

-In the altered timeline created by Raiden's message sent back in time, Shao Kahn once again comes very close to conquering Earthrealm and at the end briefly succeeds.
+In the altered timeline created by Raiden's message sent back in time, Shao Kahn once again comes very close to conquering Earthrealm and in the end briefly succeeds.
 In fact, Raiden's message, "He must win," is in the end revealed to mean that Shao Kahn himself must be allowed victory and merge Earthrealm with Outworld.
 The reasoning for this is that in doing so, Shao Kahn would violate the rules of Mortal Kombat and be subject to punishment by the Elder Gods.
 Just as Shao Kahn is about to finish Raiden, the gods grant their power to the Earthrealm thunder god.
 In the end, Shao Kahn is defeated by Raiden.

 Mortal Kombat vs. DC Universe